 Absolutely.
 A home sauna supports bronchitis recovery by improving circulation and helping clear airways.
 Heat exposure encourages sweating, which aids detoxification, and boosts immune response.
 A dry saunas is generally more effective than a steam room for bronchitis, as it reaches higher temperatures and enhances immune defense.
 Steam rooms can still provide temporary relief for congestion.

-Yes—but with caution.
+Yes.
+But with caution.
 Sauna therapy can ease breathing issues related to mild pneumonia by opening airways and improving oxygen flow.
 For bacterial pneumonia, medical treatment (like antibiotics) remains essential.

 Did you know?